Scottish Graduate School of Social Science

 External resources for PGRs

 • A toolkit to support researcher wellbeing (Res-Well): A comprehensive toolkit for research institutions, funders and researchers.
-Section ‘Support for Researchers’ offers strategies for supporting wellbeing in research settings (like during fieldwork), but some strategies can be applied to everyday life.
+For instance, the section ‘Support for Researchers’ (pp.40-57) offers wellbeing strategies and actionable toolkits such as ‘The traffic light technique’.
+Some wellbeing strategies and toolkits target specific research settings (e.g., fieldwork), and others are universally useful for researchers and can be applied throughout the research cycle.

-Finally, here are some practical self-help strategies.
-Whether you’re feeling overwhelmed, struggling with procrastination, or dealing with stress, these targeted solutions can be easily integrated into your daily routine.
-However, please keep in mind that not every strategy will work for everyone, and it’s important to find what works best for you.
-Feel free to gather and adapt these tips to create a wellbeing toolkit that suits your individual needs and preferences.
+Finally, here are some practical self-help strategies associated with particular scenarios in research life.
+Whether you’re feeling overwhelmed, struggling with procrastination, or dealing with stress, these targeted advice can be easily integrated into your daily research routine.
+However, please keep in mind that we do not propose these strategies as one size fits all solutions, but it is important to find what works best for you.
+You can gather and adapt these tips to create a wellbeing toolkit that suits your individual needs and preferences.

 SituationWhat is it?What can I do?